pressidium/pressidium-cookie-consent/readme.txt

 = 🧱 Block for the WordPress Block Editor =

-Easily add the `pressidium/cookies` block to the Block Editor to display the list of cookies used on your website, when used in a block theme.
-Use the `[pressidium_cookie_consent_cookies]` shortcode, when used in a classic theme.
+Add the **Pressidium Cookies Table** block for the Block Editor to display a dynamic table listing all cookies under the selected category, making it easy for users to understand what cookies are being used on the site.

 = ⌨️ Control it programmatically =